ProductiveRage/ExperimentWithCompileFast/README.md

 ## Results

-As with regular [BenchmarkDotNet](https://benchmarkdotnet.org/) projects, run from the command line in release build - eg.
+As with regular [BenchmarkDotNet](https://benchmarkdotnet.org/) projects, run from the command line in release build - ie. `dotnet run -c Release` from the solution root.

 |                                           Method |      Mean |     Error |    StdDev | Notes
 |------------------------------------------------- |----------:|----------:|----------:|------